9 Reasons to Get Your MSN-FNP Degree

 4. Work full-time while earning your degree

 That’s right!
 With the right amount of balance, it’s possible to continue working full-time while earning your MSN-FNP.
-At Herzing, FNP classes are all online, making it easy for working nurses to manage their education on their schedule.
+At Herzing, you can get your FNP degree online, making it easy for working nurses to manage their education on their schedule.

 5. Increase your management responsibilities